rd--/blksc3/md/glossary.md

 A number or a boolean is an atom, a list or a dictionary is not.
-A string may or may not be an atom, in the Simple Language it is.
+A string may or may not be an atom, in the Simple Programming Language it is.

 ## Binary Operator